lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-3. Get a pointer to the inference model output results held in the output blob.
+3. "detections" is set topoint to the inference model output results held in the output blob.

 ```cpp
         const float *detections = request->GetBlob(output)->buffer().as<float *>();
 ```

-4. Start looping through the results from the face detection model.  "maxProposalCount" has been set to the maximum number of results that the model can return.
+4. A loop is started to go through the results from the face detection model.  "maxProposalCount" has been set to the maximum number of results that the model can return.

 ```cpp
         for (int i = 0; i < maxProposalCount; i++) {
 ```

-5. Loop to retrieve all the results from the output blob buffer.
+5. The loop to retrieve all the results from the output blob buffer.
 The output format is determined by the model.
 For the face detection model used, the following fields are expected:

     1. Image_id